MonkeyAndres/MonkeyAndres.github.io/now.md

   - **Learn Math**
   - **Advent of Code 2019**
   - **Advent of Code 2020**

-# Other
-- Watching Gravity Falls, very hooked in the lore and the mysteries

 _This is a now page, read more about the project [here](https://nownownow.com/about)_